 The 2010-2014 Consolidated Plan included several priorities for activities over the five-year period.
-These priorities were divided into housing, homeless, special needs, and community development.
-Each activity funded will meet one or more of the identified priorities.
+These priorities were divided into affordable housing, homeless prevention, special needs, and community development.
+The FY2011 Annual Action Plan will focus on the following priorities: